FEU-Tech-Mobile-Application-Dev-Ramirez/MAD-FINAL-OCRI/README.md

 ## Overview

 The **Food Traveler App** is designed for food enthusiasts who love to explore culinary experiences while traveling.
-The app provides personalized restaurant recommendations, booking options, and user-generated reviews to ensure a seamless and enjoyable dining adventure.
+The app provides personalized restaurant recommendations, and user-generated reviews to ensure a seamless and enjoyable dining adventure.

 ### Key Components
 - **Multi-Page Application** with seamless navigation